SSWConsulting/SSW.Rules.Content/rules/how-to-monetize-apps/rule.md

 ::: good
-![Figure: Microsoft 365 is available to home and business users for a low recurring cost.](microsoft365.png) **Good Example:** [Microsoft 365](https://www.microsoft.com/microsoft-365) (formerlly Office 365) is a suite of productivity tools that run on mobile, desktop and web.
+![Figure: Microsoft 365 is available to home and business users for a low recurring cost.](microsoft365.png) **Good Example:** [Microsoft 365](https://www.microsoft.com/microsoft-365) (formerly Office 365) is a suite of productivity tools that run on mobile, desktop and web.
 For a low recurring cost, users get access to these apps and the connected services that tie them together in the cloud.
 :::

 ### Micro-transactions
-Micro-transactions is the practice of continually charging comparitively small amounts of money over a long period of time.
+Micro-transactions is the practice of continually charging comparatively small amounts of money over a long period of time.
 Generally, micro-transactions are considered unethical because they are closely aligned with nefarious practices like [dark patterns](https://www.youtube.com/watch?v=lJUW0iZzAaQ), 'pay-to-win' or exploiting gambling addition.

 For these reasons, micro-transactions are [increasingly](https://www.vg247.com/australian-government-rules-games-microtransactions-must-address-packaging) [subject](https://www.gamespot.com/articles/you-might-have-to-prove-your-age-to-buy-a-loot-box/1100-6474443/) to scrutiny from [governments](https://www.aph.gov.au/Parliamentary_Business/Committees/House/Social_Policy_and_Legal_Affairs/Onlineageverification/Report) and [regulators](https://www.gamesindustry.biz/australian-investigation-finds-loot-boxes-are-pscyholgocially-akin-to-gambling).
 This might be the right approach for you if:
 * You don't mind profiting from the suffering of others